AndrewKassab/gofishgame/README.md

    how to use stacks and eventually evolved into my tool for learning how to use swing and java GUIs.

- # What I learned

-   - Updating and maintaining old code, making cleaner code / documentation
-   - Using and creating GUIs in Java, managing multiple components and layout managers.
-   - How to efficiently debug a program.
-   - Cutting down code into smaller and more efficient methods.
-   - Simple CPU / A.I player coding.
-   - How to work with a game
-   - Using external resources (images, etc.)

  # Goals

    - Turn cards to JButtons, add action listeners and use buttons to intereact with game rather than prompting user input through text.